AnarAbbasov/shedapp/README.md

 Role Name
 =========

-Ansible role to deploy shedproj to vm machine on rocky
+Ansible role to deploy shedproj to vm machine on rocky linux

 Requirements
 ------------